Skip to main content

 }

-• C — the regularization coefficient that can be used to control model overfitting.
+• C — the regularisation coefficient that can be used to control model overfitting.
 Use it to control larger values of the target function coefficients and to penalize them by the value of the parameter.
 It can take the following values: 0.01, 0.1, 1, 10.

 • word_ngrams — the number of words to be combined into word combinations.
 For "word_ngrams": [2, 3] combinations of two and three words will be used.
 For instance, the following word combinations will be generated for I like green apples: